pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a line of code that will reduce the `Stage.apples` variable by one if the test inside the new if/then block is true.
+Add a line of code that will reduce the `Stage.apples` variable by one if the test inside the new if statement is true.

 {{< learner-task-help >}}